Woking Borough Council

 The Council is actively promoting electric vehicle charging points and has already provided a number of these in the Borough.
 These are of particular value when the electricity source is low carbon.
 Details of when new development will be expected to provide electric vehicle charging points or when a contribution towards public charging points will be require, are set out in the Climate Change SPD, available to download here.

 The design of all new developments will be required to take account of layout, landform, orientation and landscaping to maximise efficient use of energy and adapt to the impacts of climate change.

 The design of all new developments should facilitate the reduction of waste and the recycling and composting of the waste produced.

 All developments should consider the use of sustainable construction techniques that promote the reuse and recycling of building materials.
 All development is encouraged to use responsible resourcing of materials and is encouraged to source materials locally.
 All new residential development is encouraged to meet the `materials' elements of the Code.

-All applications for new development should include a completed copy of the Council's climate neutral checklist (with the exception of very minor development such as minor exterior alterations).
+All applications for new development should include a completed copy of the Council's 'climate neutral development checklist' (with the exception of very minor development such as minor exterior alterations).
 The checklist is available to download from C-Plan.